JacuteTechnologies/BKVP/README.md

 How to use the library:

-.
 At the top of your PHP file, "require 'path/to/BKVPlib.php';"

-.
-To make sure that the library is included correctly, you can run "echo checkLib();", this will return "Working." if you installed it correctly.
+To make sure that the library is included correctly, you can run "echo checkLib();", this will write out "Working." if you installed it correctly.

-.
 To read a value from a key in a BKVP file, use readBKVP("path/to/file", "keyname");

-.
 To write an existing value in a BKVP file, use writeBKVP("path/to/file", "keyname", "datatowrite", false);

-.
 To write a new key to a BKVP file, use writeBKVP("path/to/file", "keyname", "datatowrite", true);